magento/devdocs/guides/v2.0/cloud/bk-cloud.md

 ## Great integrations
-Magento Enterprise Cloud Edition comes out-of-the-box with great integrations for services such as Bitbucket, GitHub, HipChat, Blackfire, and generic webhooks that enable you to integrate with internal tooling with little effort.
+Magento Enterprise Cloud Edition comes out-of-the-box with great integrations for services such as GitHub, HipChat, Blackfire, and generic webhooks that enable you to integrate with internal tooling with little effort.

 #### Related topics